 Duck A L Orange…

-It would seem that food nostalgia is strong in me at the moment and whilst duck a l’orange was never present on our menu growing up just the name seemed to be the very definition of ‘ooooo look at me’ food.
+It would seem that food nostalgia is strong in me at the moment!
+Whilst duck a l orange was never present on our menu growing up it certainly is now!

 It is just one of those irresistible combinations that you trip over time and time again in World food.

 Duck a l Orange pretty much typifies French food for me!

 A real fancy ass name that means something really simple.
 It is in fact all about good ingredients treated fairly simply to create beautiful food.

 Check out my take on other classic French recipes below:

 There is nothing hard in this recipe at all, and you can ignore my serving suggestions if you like and serve it with whatever takes your fancy.

 But I urge you to give it a try, it is a real treat with flavours that just work perfectly together!